Join Emily’s Readers’ Group

 This spinster is more than she seems…

-Can Mattie conceal the secret of her scandalous writings, or will Edward discover that the virginal spinster and the risqué authoress are one and the same person?
+Can Mattie conceal the secret of her scandalous writings, or will Edward discover that the respectable spinster and the risqué authoress are one and the same person?

 “I read it in one gulp.
 I couldn’t bring myself to put it down.”